Watch this short introductory video about this feature:

 - Recommendations - Implement Exponea recommendations on your web page.

 - dataLayer Helper.

-Defines the order in which the tags will be loaded.
-Higher priority (bigger number) means earlier deployment.
+Priority affects the order in which multiple tags on a single page are loaded.
+A higher priority number means an earlier load.
 When a tag does not include any personalization or customer filter, it is sped up.
-When loading tags, first are loaded the sped up tags by order of priority, then the rest of the tags by order of priority.
+When loading tags, the sped-up tags are loaded first by their order of priority, then the rest of the tags by order of priority.